T H E C L A S S I C S D E P A R T M E N T A T I L L I N O I S offers four graduate degree programs:

 - Doctor of Philosophy in Classical Philology (PhD)

-A graduate certificate in Medieval Studies is also available to students pursuing graduate degrees in the Classics (see here).
 Admission to any of our department’s graduate degree programs requires some previous knowledge of Greek and/or Latin.
-We do not admit majors in Classical Civilizations to our graduate program unless they have taken the requisite amount of Greek and/or Latin.
 In general, we admit qualified applicants directly to our PhD program; you will earn the MA en route upon fulfilling all of its degree requirements.
-Upon request, we will admit a limited number of qualified applicants (in particular those seeking teaching licensure) to a terminal MA degree program.
-See our departmental graduate studies handbook (link below) for further details.
+Upon request, we will admit a limited number of qualified applicants, especially those seeking teaching licensure, to a terminal MA degree program.
+See our department’s graduate studies handbook for further details.

-The University of Illinois offers competitive one-, two-, and three-year Graduate College Fellowships for incoming M.A. or Ph.D. students from ethnic groups traditionally underrepresented in U.S. higher education.
-The Classics Department is proud of its exceptional record of success at obtaining these fellowships for eligible incoming graduate students.
+The Graduate College offers a range of competitive fellowships, and the Classics Department is proud of its exceptional record of success at obtaining these fellowships for incoming graduate students.

-The University offers a number of resources to welcome and support students.
+The University offers many resources to support graduate students.
+A small selection can be found here..

-DEADLINE (for full consideration for financial aid): January 6, 2020.
+APPLICATION DEADLINE (for full consideration for financial aid): January 3, 2024.

 - Admission Requirements for M.A. in Classics